hyweljohnllewellyn/hywelme/_posts/2015-11-19-microsoft-office-365-catch-all-exchange-email-rules.md

 Office 365 **does not** support [catch-all](https://en.wikipedia.org/wiki/Catch-all), that is email addresses not specifically defined in the mail server.

-Exchange mail flow rules can be used to re-direct email addresses to a specified email.
+Additional addresses can be created to re-direct email to a specified user.
 Note that this is distinct to a shared mailbox, which appears as a separate mail box from the user.
 Setting up shared mailboxes on Office 365 will be described in an upcoming post.

 For this example, the 'Exchange' user will be hywel@customdomain.co.uk.
-Alternative 'catch-all' email addresses for howell@customdomain.co.uk and contact@customdomain.co.uk will be configured.
+Additional  'catch-all' email addresses for howell@customdomain.co.uk and contact@customdomain.co.uk will be configured.

-1. From the Office 365 admin center, select 'CONTACTS', click the plus icon  to add howell@customdomain.co.uk as a contact.
-Repeat for contact@customdomain.co.uk.
+1. From the Office 365 admin center, select the user and click 'EDIT'
-2. Next, select 'ADMIN' -> 'Exchange' to go the Exchange admin center.
-3. Select mail flow , then rules and click the plus icon and select 'Create a new rule..'
-4. In the *Apply rule if...* option select 'The recipient is...'
-5. Select the email addresses howell@customdomain.co.uk and contact@customdomain.co.uk to be re-directed
-6. In the *Do the following...* option select 'Redirect the message to...' and select the active user hywel@customdomain.co.uk.
+2. Select 'Email addresses' and click *Add new* under  **Other email addresses**
+3. Enter 'howell' in the space before the @ sign and click 'Add'.
+4. Repeat steps 2 and 3 to add 'contact' as an alias

 That's it, this method provides functionality similar to catch-all,  whilst maintaining the excellent service from Office 365 email.